Contrastive Decoding: Open-ended Text Generation as Optimization: Contrastive Decoding

 \section{Contrastive Decoding}

-We propose contrastive decoding as a search-based decoding method that optimizes a novel contrastive objective.
-We first provide intuition in \cref{ssec:intuition} before defining our method formally in \cref{ssec:contrastive}.
-Then we elaborate on two design choices of contrastive decoding in \cref{ssec:plausibility} and \cref{ssec:amateur}.
+We propose contrastive decoding as a search-based decoding method that optimizes a novel contrastive objective subject to our plausibility constraint.
+We first provide intuition and define the constrastive objective (\cref{ssec:intuition}).
+Second, we discuss the potential weakness of this objective alone, and introduce the plausibility constraint to correct for the weakness (\cref{ssec:plausibility}).
+Then we define the full contrastive decoding method as our contrastive objective subject to the plausibility constraint (\cref{ssec:contrastive}).
+Finally, we elaborate on the design spaces by discussing the choices of amateurs (\cref{ssec:amateur}).